delta-io/delta/PROTOCOL.md

-format|[Format Struct](#Format-Specification)| Specification of the encoding for the files stored in the table schemaString|[Schema Struct](#Schema-Serialization-Format)| Schema of the table partitionColumns|`Array[String]`| An array containing the names of columns by which the data should be partitioned
+format|[Format Struct](#Format-Specification)| Specification of the encoding for the files stored in the table schemaString|[Schema Struct](#Schema-Serialization-Format)| Schema of the table partitionColumns|`Array[String]`| An array containing the names of columns by which the data should be partitioned createdTime|`Option[Long]`| The time when this metadata action is created, in milliseconds since the Unix epoch configuration|`Map[String, String]`| A map containing configuration options for the metadata action

 #### Format Specification
 Field Name | Data Type | Description